-- 7. The Board consists of the following members, appointed by the Minister, taking into account, among other things, the appropriate representation of race, gender and 15 disability- - (a) the chief executive officer of the executive committee; - (b) nine members representing each province; - (c) two members representing the national Department of Health ex officio; - (d) three members who have special knowledge in- - (i) economics, financial matters, accounting; - (ii) legal matters; - (iii) health research; or - (iv) epidemiology; - (e) two members nominated by the Council on Higher Education referred to in 25 section 4 of the Higher Education Act, 1997 (Act No. 101 of 1997), who represent university health science faculties and technikons; - (f) one member nominated by the national Minister responsible for science and technology; and - (g) one representative from the South African Local Government Association, 30 nominated by the said Association.
+7. The Board consists of the following members, appointed by the Minister, taking 15 into account, among other things, the appropriate representation of race, gender and disability-

+- (a) the chief executive officer; - (b) one member from each province; - (c) two members representing the national Department of Health; - (d) three members who have special knowledge in- - (i) economics, financial matters or accounting; - (ii) legal matters; - (iii) health research; or - (iv) epidemiology; - (e) two members nominated by the Council on Higher Education referred to in section 4 of the Higher Education Act, 1997 (Act No. 101 of 1997), who represent university health science faculties and technikons; - (f) one member nominated by the national Minister responsible for science and technology; - (g) one representative from the South African Local Government Association; and - (h) one representative from organized labour.